Learn the secrets for taking magical pictures with these 6 Disney World Photography Tips and prepare before you head on Disney vacation or cruise.

 My family and I have annual passes.
-I don’t normally take my “big” camera, but this was a particularly special occasion, my youngest’s birthday!
-Naturally, I wanted to get photos for the scrapbook! 😉
+I don’t normally take my “big” camera because I try to pack as lightly as I can for Disney, but this was a particularly special occasion, my youngest’s birthday!
+Naturally, I wanted to get great photos for the scrapbook! 😉

 It can be intimidating and cause a small amount of anxiety (if you are anything like me).
 I hope these small tips will help alleviate some of that anxiety!

 1- Ask a Stranger!
 Never underestimate the kindness of strangers!
 Most are very happy to accommodate you for a family photo!
 Thank you so much to the sweet young woman who offered to take this so I could join my tribe for this shot!
 Usually this is offered so that you will return the favor and allow for a family/group photo of their own!

 Plan ahead for your family picture!
 Consider family t shirts that coordinate or match, this is a lot of fun and usually everyone is happy to oblige (within the family because we are at the happiest place on earth!)

 Followed by choosing my favorite family photo when we got home so I could place it in my new Disney photo frame!
 I also love the Disney photo magnets as gifts or just a simple memory to have in our home.